dr-jts/pg_svg/README.md

     viewbox => svgViewbox( ST_Expand( ST_Extent(geom), 2))
   ) AS svg FROM shape;
 ```
-Generate an SVG for this example using:
+Generate an SVG file for this example using:
 ```
 psql -A -t -o wa.svg  < wa.sql
 ```